microsoft/WebTemplateStudio/docs/generated-apps/web/deployment.md

 **Note**: Make sure that the [Web Template Studio](https://marketplace.visualstudio.com/items?itemName=WASTeamAccount.WebTemplateStudio-dev-nightly) and [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) extensions are installed in Visual Studio Code.

-The easiest way to deploy an application generated with *Web Template Studio* is to use the `Web Template Studio: Deploy Application` command.
+The easiest way to deploy an application generated with *Web Template Studio* is to use the `Web Template Studio: Deploy Web App` command.
 To execute this command, follow these steps:

 1. Open the application generated with *Web Template Studio* in Visual Studio Code.

 2. Press `Ctrl + Shift ⇧ + P` (Windows/Linux) or `Command ⌘ + Shift ⇧ + P` (Mac) to open the Command Palette.

-3. In the Command Palette, type `Web Template Studio: Deploy App` and press `Enter` to launch the deploy.
+3. In the Command Palette, type `Web Template Studio: Deploy Web App` and press `Enter` to launch the deploy.

 <img alt="Web Template Studio Deploy App Command" src="../resources/select-webts-deploy-command.png" width="600px" />